J. BARRETT OWEN

 Growing up in a large family of her own—six older brothers, one older sister, and 20 nieces and nephews—Lacey values family and supporting the spiritual growth and formation of various and differing family units.
 Lacey is passionate about ministry, writing, and faith development for all ages.

 Lacey earned her BA in Sociology from Mars Hill College, with triple minors in Religion, Women’s Studies, and Mathematics.
 She graduated in 2015 with her Master of Divinity degree from Campbell University Divinity School, concentrating in Biblical Studies.
 The intersection of these two degrees—Sociology and Divinity—is the desire of Lacey’s lifetime ministry.
 She believes that understanding and engaging social constructs, family entities, and communities creates space for God’s love to be made known and for God’s Kingdom to be here as it is in heaven.

-Lacey is happily engaged to Chris Wondree, and they both enjoy sports, time with family, good food and coffee, traveling, and watching comedies.
+Lacey and her husband, Rev. Chris Wondree, both enjoy sports, time with family, good food and coffee, traveling, and watching comedies.

 email@example.com | Office: (540) 949-8187

 Ben is a native of Richmond, Virginia.
 He has earned two degrees from Virginia Commonwealth University: a Bachelors in Broadcast Journalism and a Masters in Patient Counseling.

 Ben is a graduate of the Baptist Theological Seminary at Richmond where he served in many roles including Community Life Representative and Associate Moderator for the Student Leadership Council.
 Ben has served most recently as a Chaplain Intern at VCU Health System earning 4 units of Clinical Pastoral Education (CPE) and ministering to youth at Derbyshire Baptist Church where he was ordained into gospel ministry.